joanna230/Joanna-Yang/index.md

 <details><summary>Scholarship/Award/Honor</summary>
 <p>

- > Selected and Awarded $2131.5 scholarship by The Rick Ord Scholarship Fund, 2022-2023<br>
+ > Awarded scholarship by The Rick Ord Scholarship Fund, 2022-2023<br>
- > Selected and Awarded $15,000 scholarship by Apple Scholar Program 2021-2022<br>
+ > Awarded scholarship by HACU x Apple Scholar Program annually from 2021 to 2024 - Selected as 1 of 8 out of all HACU institutions' applicants in the US<br>
  > Inclusion Diversity Excellence Achievement(IDEA) Scholar - Selected as 1 of 40 out of 400 applicants<br>
  > Certificate for presenting in Online Undergraduate Research Symposium<br>
  > Provost Honors<br>